kvandebeek/motiondetector/readme.md

 # motiondetector

 A lightweight Windows-first motion detection utility that monitors a user-defined region of the screen.
 It overlays a **transparent, always-on-top** window that you can position and resize over any application.
 The monitored region is sampled continuously and analyzed for motion, producing a simple **JSON status stream** including a **3×3 tile grid** (tiles 1–9) with per-tile motion metrics.
-The number of tiles can be adjusted via the config.json (and these are only limited by the processing power of the machine this is working on).
+The grid size (number of tiles) is customizable (in rows and columns).

 ## Features

 - Transparent overlay window (place it over any area you want to monitor)
 - Always-on-top overlay so it stays visible while you work
-- Region is split into a **3×3 grid** (9 tiles) for localized motion reporting, but customizable
+- Region is split into a **3×3 grid** (9 tiles) for localized motion reporting, or customizable to any rows/columns combination
 - Outputs JSON telemetry:
   - capture status (`OK` / error + reason)
   - motion state (`NO_MOTION` / `MOTION`)